Perimenopause and Sleep: Why It's Disrupted and What Supports the Nervous System at Night

 Why sleep disruption amplifies everything else

 This creates a compounding loop that is worth naming directly: perimenopause disrupts sleep, and the sleep disruption amplifies every other perimenopause symptom, which makes sleep harder, which amplifies the symptoms further.
-This is not inevitable, but it requires deliberate interruption.
+This isn't inevitable, but it requires deliberate interruption.

 The evening nervous system transition

 One of the most underappreciated interventions for perimenopause sleep is the quality of the work-to-rest transition in the hours before sleep.
 The nervous system needs time and signal to begin downregulating.
-Under perimenopause conditions — with HPA hyperreactivity and reduced GABAergic support — this transition is both more important and harder to achieve.
+Under perimenopause conditions (HPA hyperreactivity and reduced GABAergic support), this transition is both more important and harder to achieve.

 Practically, this means:

-Earlier and more intentional transition — The nervous system doesn't switch off on command.
-The 60-90 minutes before bed are when the downregulation should be beginning, not the moment of getting into bed.
+Earlier and more intentional transition.
+The nervous system doesn't switch off on command.
+The 60-90 minutes before bed are when downregulation should be beginning, not the moment of getting into bed.

 What CALM offers for perimenopause sleep

-CALM's compound mechanisms address the specific physiological barriers to sleep in perimenopause:
+CALM's three primary compounds address the specific physiological barriers to sleep in perimenopause through complementary pathways.

-Linalool (thyme) — Acts on the GABA-A pathway, supporting the inhibitory tone that progesterone's decline has reduced.[6]
-The GABAergic mechanism is directly relevant to sleep onset difficulty in perimenopause specifically — linalool addresses the same receptor system that allopregnanolone activates.
+Linalool from thyme acts on the GABA-A pathway, supporting the inhibitory tone that progesterone's decline has reduced.[6]
+The GABAergic mechanism is directly relevant to sleep onset difficulty in perimenopause specifically: linalool addresses the same receptor system that allopregnanolone activates.

-α-Santalol (sandalwood) — Supports HPA axis modulation and cortisol reduction,[7] addressing the nocturnal HPA dysregulation that underlies the 3am awakening pattern.
+α-Santalol from sandalwood supports HPA axis modulation and cortisol reduction,[7] addressing the nocturnal HPA dysregulation that underlies the 3am awakening pattern.

-Cedrol (cedarwood) — Produces autonomic downregulation, supporting parasympathetic activation during the sleep preparation window.[8]
+Cedrol from cedarwood produces autonomic downregulation, supporting parasympathetic activation during the sleep preparation window.[8]

-This is not a sedative.
-It does not produce unconsciousness or override arousal.
-What it does is support the nervous system's capacity to move toward parasympathetic activation — by addressing the physiological barriers that perimenopause has created, through a pathway that doesn't require cognitive engagement.
+This isn't a sedative.
+It doesn't produce unconsciousness or override arousal.
+What it does is support the nervous system's capacity to move toward parasympathetic activation by addressing the physiological barriers that perimenopause has created, through a pathway that doesn't require cognitive engagement.

 FAQ